Google Ranking Factors: How to Create the Right Website Design

 What it means is that your website won’t be listed in the first ten, not even in the first twenty pages of Google search.
 Your competitors who got a higher ranking will drown you if you don’t know anything about top google ranking factors.
 Your website won’t be found so that it won’t generate as much traffic; it needs to deliver real-life sales.

-This new algorithm that Google uses is referred to as Page Experience.
+This new algorithm that Google uses is referred to as Page Experience (or sometimes called UI).
 It has not been implemented, so do not fret just yet.
 You still have the time to rework your website.
 All you need to know is where to begin.

 Look into thelist of google ranking factors, and that’s where you will begin.
 Content is one of the top Google ranking factors, so you must carefully consider content creation for your website.